Show All Answers

 Prior to reclaiming your pet, you must provide proof your pet is current on its rabies vaccination.
 Contact your veterinarian and request a faxed copy of your pet’s rabies certificate.
 The shelter’s fax number is 706-769-2933.
 Owners are responsible for all boarding and impound fees and fees are due at the time of reclaim.
 If your pet is not current, you are required to purchase a pre-paid rabies voucher from a veterinarian.
 The cost will vary by each clinic.
 You have 3 business days to vaccinate your pet.
 If you elect not to comply, a citation may be issued.
 Boarding and Impound Fees start on the first day the animal is impounded.
 All animals, without a rabies tag on the collar, will receive the following: - A Microchip upon reclaim (if not micro-chipped already) - Bordetella – kennel cough vaccination (dogs only) - Distemper vaccination - Wormer Find reclaim fees on our page.

 On the HOMEPAGE, scroll down and to the right of the page, clink the link "Report a Concern".
-Be sure to give as much detail as possible; what the complaint is, who is the owner (if known), address (if known), type of animal, color, etc. Please refer to the Animal Ordinance, Section 1-5-4; Animal Nuisance, letter A and Nuisance Definition.
+Be sure to give as much detail as possible; what the complaint is, who is the owner (if known), address (if known), type of animal, color, etc. Please refer to the Animal Ordinance, Section 5-8; Animal Nuisance.
 The more information you provide, the sooner your complaint will be remedied.

 The shelter encourages individuals and groups to volunteer at the shelter.
 After a brief orientation, volunteers may play with the cats and kittens, walk puppies and dogs or play in the interaction pens, and even bathe the animals to make them more adoptable.
 For groups of 5 or more, please call ahead and schedule an appointment.
 Volunteers 16 and younger must be accompanied by a supervising adult.